My specialist experience working with young people with additional needs to develop trusting and meaningful relationships:

 My experience supporting young people with community activities:

 Learning can take place in the home, school and in the wider community and is not bound by a student’s age or strict time frames.
-Some of my recent lessons have taken place at Pizza Hut, the local library and at Power League!
-One of my favourite lessons to teach and to support is cooking, I find it particularly rewarding when this is coupled with researching recipes, making a shopping list and taking a trip into the community to purchase ingredients.
+Some of my recent lessons have taken place at Pizza Hut, the local library, National Trust gardens, supermarkets and at Power League!
+One of my favourite lessons to teach and to support is cooking, I find it particularly rewarding when this is coupled with researching recipes, making a shopping list and taking a trip into the community to purchase ingredients and ticking items off on a visual list.
 I am confident in supporting students in the community and believe that taking traditional learning into real-life contexts is highly valuable, helps consolidate learning and makes learning more meaningful and purposeful.

 My experience working with young people to boost their confidence and self-esteem: